How to Prepare for FSMA Compliance Audits

 This step is often overlooked during the FSMA audit preparation.
 However, every team member involved in food handling should understand their specific duties related to the safety plan implementation.

 That is why it's important to assign defined roles to reduce confusion during inspections and minimize hazards in daily operations.
-This includes who logs temperature data, who verifies cleaning records, and who oversees required certification.
+This includes who logs temperature data, who verifies cleaning records, and who oversees required food safety certification.

 Appoint a compliance leader who will act as the main contact during private audits or FDA inspections.
 This person should understand your food safety plan inside and out.
 They’ll make sure audits go smoothly and that any requests from auditors are handled quickly.